Smith Business Leadership Fellows

 Admissions

 All first-year applicants admitted to the Robert H. Smith School of Business are automatically considered for invitation to SBLF; there is no separate application for SBLF.
-Students admitted into the SBLF Program will be notified in early February.
+Students who are invited to join the SBLF Program will be notified in early February.
 Email sblf@umd.edu with any questions.

 Curriculum